-How to Use an AC Current Sensor Application Note
+How to Use a Toroidal AC Current Sensor – 8401044

-Using Acromag’s AC Current Sensor Model 5020-350
+Using Acromag’s Toroidal AC Current Sensor Model 5020-350

-The transmitters only accept the isolated low-level signal produced by the AC current sensing transformer and cannot be connected directly to the source of AC power without damage or safety risk.
+The transmitters only accept the isolated low-level signal that’s produced by the AC current sensing transformer; they cannot be connected directly to the source of AC power without damage or safety risk.
 The AC Current Sensor is fully insulated and designed for mounting near the source of the AC current.
 The input AC current range is a simple function of the number of turns placed on the AC Current Sensor.
 The benefits to using an external sensor (external from the transmitter) include the following:

 Low Losses:

 It is not practical to run AC currents over long distances because of significant resistance voltage drops at high currents.
-The low-level DC milliampere signal output from the AC Current Sensor can be transmitted safely over long distances, allowing the transmitter to be remotely located from the AC power wiring.
+The low-level DC milliampere signal output from the AC current sensor can be transmitted safely over long distances; allowing the transmitter to be remotely located from the AC power wiring.

 Safety: